Tad Dorgan: Slang

-The word hip in the sense of "aware, in the know" is first attested in a 1902 cartoon by Tad Dorgan and first appeared in print in a 1904 novel by George V. Hobart, Jim Hickey, A Story of the One-Night Stands, where an African-American character uses the slang phrase "Are you hip?"
-These are referenced in the Random House Dictionary of American Slang.
+The word 'hip' in the sense of "aware, in the know" is first attested in a 1902 cartoon by Tad Dorgan and first appeared in print in a 1904 novel by George V. Hobart, Jim Hickey, A Story of the One-Night Stands, where an African-American character uses the slang phrase "Are you hip?"
+These are referenced in the Random House Historical Dictionary of American Slang.

 Dorgan was erroneously credited with coining the usage of the phrase "hot dog" as slang for sausage.